derek121/go_beatnik/README.md

 $
 ```

-Further examples for each operation may be found in the `src` directory.
+Further examples for each operation may be found in the `samples` directory.

 ## References